-The Lightfoot name goes back eight generations in Wolfville.
-Originating in Northern England, it referred to the swift-footedness of our forebears who traditionally worked as messengers.
+Lightfoot & Wolfville is owned and operated by the Lightfoot family who have been farming in the Annapolis Valley for eight generations.
+Originating in Northern England, the Lightfoot name referred to the swift-footedness of our forebears who traditionally worked as messengers.
 At Lightfoot & Wolfville we like to think we bring a light touch and enlightened approach to both the agricultural and artisanal parts of our work – working in harmony with nature and letting the land offer up its innate best, without subjecting it to aggressive inputs.

 We believe being present on our land means recognizing the living memory of its past inhabitants while keeping in tune, daily, with the life of our soil and vines.
 Our Home Farm has been in Michael’s family for four generations – working the land is in our blood.
 We’ve also found evidence of earlier history on both our sites, including Acadian and Planter artifacts and even an Acadian-era house foundation where our current winemaking facility stands.

 GROWN ON THE SHORES OF THE MINAS BASIN

 The Annapolis Valley is a long, relatively narrow valley located on the western edge of Nova Scotia, situated between two parallel mountain ranges, along the shores of the Bay of Fundy.
 Close proximity to the Bay of Fundy and the world’s highest tides creates an incredibly unique growing environment with tremendous potential for the production of distinctive cool-climate wines.